vishvAsa/notes/misc/chambers/stove.md

 - Prakti woodstove.

 ### Characteristics
 - Relatively efficient burning.
 70 to 90% less smoke compared to basic "Cube with 2 sides open".
 (Numbers from prakti woodstove videos 2018.)
+Is this still equal to 2 cigarettes a day (going by prakti promotional videos)?

 ## Rocket stove